banishlight/McCPP/README.md

 5. Create Java wrapper functions for mods to be written with an API similar enough to [Fabric](https://github.com/FabricMC/fabric) that it would allow existing mods to be easily or seamlessly ported to our server.
 6. Offload work to a GPU array (see [CUDA Programming](https://docs.nvidia.com/cuda/cuda-c-programming-guide/)).

+## Supported Platforms
+This project is aimed at being a Linux(x86-64) server client as this is the primary operating system for server hosting.

 ## Build Guide
 To build this project you just have to run:
 ```